drivendataorg/image-similarity-challenge/README.md

 See below for links to winning submissions' arXiv papers and code.

+As a condition for being awarded a prize, all winning solutions are open source under a permissive open source license approved by the Open Source Initiative.
+See each individual solution's repository for its license information.

 ### Matching Track

 Place | Team or User | Code	| Paper | Score | Summary of Model